risingwavelabs/risingwave-docs/docs/create-source/create-source-cdc.md

 ---
 id: create-source-cdc
-title: CDC via Kafka
+title: CDC via event streaming systems
-description: Ingest CDC data via Kafka.
+description: Ingest CDC data via event streaming systems.
 slug: /create-source-cdc
 ---

 Change data capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.

+You can use event streaming systems like Kafka, Pular, or Kinesis to stream changes from MySQL, PostgreSQL, and TiDB to RisingWave.
+In this case, you will need an additional CDC tool to stream the changes from the database and specify the corresponding formats when ingesting the streams into RisingWave.

-RisingWave provides native MySQL and PostgreSQL CDC connectors.
+RisingWave also provides native MySQL and PostgreSQL CDC connectors.
 With these CDC connectors, you can ingest CDC data from these databases directly, without setting up additional services like Kafka.

-If Kafka is part of your technical stack, you can also use the Kafka connector in RisingWave to ingest CDC data in the form of Kafka topics from databases into RisingWave.
-You need to use a CDC tool such as [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html), [Maxwell's daemon](https://maxwells-daemon.io/), or [TiCDC](https://docs.pingcap.com/tidb/dev/ticdc-overview) to convert CDC data into Kafka topics.

-This topic describes the configurations for using the Kafka connector in RisingWave to ingest CDC data.
 For complete step-to-step guides about using the native CDC connector to ingest MySQL and PostgreSQL data, see [Ingest data from MySQL](../guides/ingest-from-mysql-cdc.md) and [Ingest data from PostgreSQL](../guides/ingest-from-postgres-cdc.md).
-For completeness, instructions about using additional CDC tools and the Kafka connector to ingest CDC data are also included in these two topics.
+This topic only describes the configurations for using RisingWave to ingest CDC data from an event streaming system.

 For RisingWave to ingest CDC data, you must create a table (`CREATE TABLE`) with primary keys and connector settings.
 This is different from creating a standard source, as CDC data needs to be persisted in RisingWave to ensure correctness.

-The Kafka connector in RisingWave accepts these data formats:
+RisingWave accepts these data formats:

 - Debezium JSON (for both MySQL and PostgreSQL)

-   For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka topics.
+   For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.

 - Maxwell JSON (for MySQL only)

-  For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics.
+  For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).

 - The TiCDC dialect of Canal JSON (for TiDB only)

   For the TiCDC dialect of [Canal](https://github.com/alibaba/canal) JSON (`ROW FORMAT CANAL_JSON`), you can add TiCDC to an existing TiDB cluster to convert TiDB data changes to Kafka topics.
 For details, see [Deploy and Maintain TiCDC](https://docs.pingcap.com/tidb/dev/deploy-ticdc).

+- Canal JSON (for MySQL only)

+  For Canal JSON (`ROW FORMAT CANAL_JSON`), you need to use the [Canal source connector](https://pulsar.apache.org/docs/2.11.x/io-canal-source/) to convert MySQL change data to Pulsar topics.

 ## Syntax